-Now, Armidale is a small city with a yearly Air Pollution average of Particulate Matter PM2,5 = 10 μg/m3, which is exactly the limit set by the WHO for Air Pollution.
-Ideally we should all breathe air cleaner than 10 μg/m3 to consider ourselves safe.
+Now, Armidale is a small city with a yearly Air Pollution average of Particulate Matter PM2,5 = 10 μg/m3, which is double the new yearly limit set by the WHO for Air Pollution.
+Ideally we should all breathe air cleaner than 5 μg/m3 to consider ourselves safe.

 I calculated the average of 10 μg/m3 from the Purple Air Map.

 So let’s now translate those numbers to our situation in Athens, considering that both cities burn wood in winter for about 5 months and that both cities produce the same wood smoke air pollution per inhabitant.